ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_CMS1.md

 ## Description

 One of the key tasks in particle physics analyses is proper classification of particle collision events based on the parent particles and the process that produced them.
-To handle this task, we’re developing a flexible machine learning pipeline which can be applied to a broad range of classification tasks.
-We’ll leverage a mix of older and newer techniques for transformer models like masking, pretraining using autoencoder architectures, and cross attention of task-specific attention heads.
+To handle this task, we're developing a flexible machine learning pipeline which can be applied to a broad range of classification tasks.
+Proposals should build on last year's work which combined the L-GATr and ParT models and implemented a track-level masked autoencoder pretraining.

 ## Duration

 Total project length: 175/350 hours.

 ## Task ideas
- * Develop a scalable transformer encoder model with task-specific attention heads combined using a cross attention mechanism
- * Improve existing code pipeline with features like multi-GPU parallelism and flexible preprocessing and analysis options
+ * Improve existing code pipeline with techniques such as attention gating, JEPA, or other well-motivated ideas
- * Deploy the developed models and pipeline on simulated physics data and analyze performance gains and changes in model understanding from the techniques used
+ * Implement optimization strategies and/or custom GPU kernels to accelerate L-GATr layers
+ * Carry out extensive ablation studies to quantify performance gains from autoencoder pretraining and model hybridization
+ * Extend work to also include particle mass regression
+ * Document results formally or informally to support ongoing research.

 <!---
 ## Test